NCGRP/MplusMPIv1/README.txt

         i.e. the "ideal" or "best" core, using the A* search algorithm, write output to idealcorefile.

 Notes:  Option -m uses MPI and -a uses OpenMP.
+For best performance, avoid combining -m and
-        For best performance, avoid combining -m and -a in a single command.
-Always specify
+        -a in a single command.
+Always specify 2 or more processors when invoking -m.
-        >2 processors when invoking -m.
         Specify 1 processor when using -a.
+To verify input files, omit all options.

 Examples (mpirun):
           mpirun -np 2 ./m+ ./beet.var ./beet.dat -m 3 28 2 3 ./beetout.txt -k beet.ker